Logo Icon

 After hearing these testimonies, the judge decided to halt the trial.
 The jury then delivered a special verdict without summing up or retiring, ultimately leading to McNaughten's forced commitment to Bethlem Hospital.

-Following this case, five key principles, now known as the McNaughton Rules, were established to guide future cases involving insanity.
+Following this case, five fundamental principles, known as the McNaughton Rules, were established to guide future insanity cases.

 Important Case Laws Related to Indian Penal Code